odedniv/node-gcloud-ssh-tunnel/README.md

   keyFilename: "path/to/service-account-keyfile.json", // optional, path to service account's keyfile });

-// the return value is actually a promise (that can also be awaited) tunnel.then(port => {
+// the return value is a promise (that can also be awaited) tunnel.then(port => {
   // tunnel is now ready to be connected to in localhost and with the given port!
 });
 //
-tunnel.close(); // closes the tunner and ends all client connections
+tunnel.close(); // closes the tunnel and ends all client connections
 ```